rubyonracetracks/rails_neutrino_5/README.md

 * Includes the ability to resend confirmation emails and reset passwords
 * Preconfigured for deploying to Heroku
 * Automatically pins the gems in the Gemfile for easier upgrading later
-* Enables SSL and the Puma web server
+* Enables the Puma web server